-If you select [Mark all on card], one copy of all the images in the card will be set for printing.
-If you select [Clear all on card], the print order will be cleared for all the images in the card.
+A print order for 1 copy of all the images in the card will be placed.
+If you select Clear all, the print order for all the images in the card will be canceled.

 - Note that RAW images will not be included in the print order even if you set "All image." - When using a PictBridge printer, print no more than 400 images for one print order.
 If you specify more than this, all the images might not be printed.